muppin/mastering-DevOps/Interview Questions/Manju_Uppin.md

 - what is Federated user?
 - have you worked on API gateway and Lambda function?
 - explain lambda function and how did you use?
 - can you give me a difference between s3 and linux file system?
+S3 is web based storage whereas Linux is having local disk or storage.
 - you have to list the buckets of different aws environments from the ec2 instances, how do you do it?
 - can you explain me about the subnets in aws and types of subnets, how to differntiate them as public and private?
 - differnce between NACL and SG's?